To celebrate inclusive nonfiction children's books

 At Solutionary Stories, we believe nonfiction children's books can have a powerful role in inspiring the next generation.
 We aim to lift up the best traditionally published, illustrated nonfiction books about diverse solutionaries—people helping to solve problems affecting humanity, the animal world, and the environment—by diverse creators.
 We believe these stories can illustrate for children, on many levels, their own potential to change the world for the better.

 Meeg built & maintains the Solutionary Stories website/blog, and seeks out new, diverse solutionary stories to share.
-She's the author of six trade nonfiction picture books (published & forthcoming)—including Miep and the Most Famous Diary (Kirkus & SLJ starred reviews, A Mighty Girl Best Books of 2019) and Winged Wonders (Kirkus Best Picture Books of 2020, Eureka!
+She's the author of six trade nonfiction picture books (published & forthcoming)—including Miep and the Most Famous Diary (Kirkus & SLJ starred reviews, A Mighty Girl Best Books of 2019) and Winged Wonders (Golden Kite Honor Award, Eureka!
 Nonfiction Honor Award)—and 19 educational market picture books.
 A nonfiction writer/editor for 26 years, she's worked as a newspaper journalist, associate editor for an educational publisher, and freelance developmental editor on books including the NYT Bestselling Daring Book for Girls series.

 Also an educator, Meeg has taught cultural studies (focusing on representations of race, class, and gender) at the university level, humane education in K-6 classrooms, and nonfiction kidlit for The Writing Barn & SCBWI.
 As a homeschooling mom, she's taught her children diverse literature and history.
 Meeg hails from an interfaith, interracial, LGBTQ+ family and has a lifelong passion for social & environmental justice.